sean-anih-aws/number-text-analysis/README.md

 ## Features

 ### Text Analysis

 - Counts total characters, words, and sentences.
 - Finds the most frequent word.
 - Calculates the average word length.
 - Determines the average sentence length.
+- Stores results as a .txt file in current working directory.

 ### Number Analysis

 - Counts total numbers.
 - Computes the sum and range of numbers.
 - Identifies the most frequent number.
 - Calculates the average value.
+- Stores results as a .txt file in current working directory.

 ## Installation